-The project would result in an increase of one bicycle trip during each peak hour.
+The project would result in an increase of one bicycle trip in the AM peak hour and two bicycle trips in the PM peak hour.
 Downtown Sacramento is served by an extensive bicycle network, providing project employees with adequate access to bicycle facilities.
 The project would not change existing bicycle facilities and the minimal number of additional bicycle trips is not anticipated to adversely affect the existing bicycle network.
-Therefore, this would be a less-than-significant impact.
+This would be a less-than-significant impact.

-Implementation of the proposed project would generate one bicycle trip during each peak hour.
-As previously documented, the project site is served by the extensive downtown Sacramento bicycle network, including Class II bike lanes on 9th Street, 10th Street, Capitol Mall, and J Street near the project site.
+Implementation of the project would generate 1 new bicycle trip in the AM peak hour and 2 new bicycle trips in the PM peak hour.
+As previously documented, the project site is served by the extensive downtown Sacramento bicycle network, including Class II bike lanes and Class IV parking-protected bikeways near the project site on 9th Street, P Street and Q Street.
 Together, these facilities would provide adequate bicycle access to and from the project site.
 The project would not change the existing bicycle facilities and the minimal number of additional bicycle trips is not anticipated to adversely affect the existing bicycle network.
 Therefore, this would be a less-than-significant impact.